 Are solar panels worth it in Texas in 2026?

 Yes.
 Texas averages 220+ sunny days per year.
-After the 30% federal ITC and property tax exemption on added home value from solar installation, most Texas homeowners see a payback period of 7–11 years and decades of energy savings afterward.
+With the federal §25D credit expired for 2026 purchases (a lease or PPA may still capture 30% via §48E) and property tax exemption on added home value from solar installation, most Texas homeowners see a payback period of 7–11 years and decades of energy savings afterward.

 Can I combine multiple solar incentives in Texas?

 Yes.
-Texas homeowners can stack the federal ITC, property tax exemption on added home value from solar installation, and net metering credits from Oncor / AEP / CenterPoint — all together, significantly lowering your net cost and improving your return on investment.
+Texas homeowners can stack state incentives — the federal §25D credit expired for 2026 purchases, though a lease or PPA may still capture 30% via §48E — including property tax exemption on added home value from solar installation, and net metering credits from Oncor / AEP / CenterPoint — all together, significantly lowering your net cost and improving your return on investment.

 Do I need to own my home to claim Texas solar incentives?